PouriaRouzrokh/RadQBLLM/README.md

 # RadQG
-RadQG is a small personal application to automatically generate radiology questions based on retrieval augmentation of some user-input radiology texts.
+RadQG is an artificial intelligence (AI)-based tool to automatically generate radiology questions based on the available figures within some user-input articles from the [RadioGraphics](https://pubs.rsna.org/journal/radiographics) journal.
-This repository contains the functionalities to load the Large Language Models (LLMs) and run the app for generating radiology questions.
+RadQG works with large language models (LLMs) and this repository contains the functionalities to utilize those models for generating questions and developing a question bank.

 <p> Developer: Pouria Rouzrokh, MD, MPH, MHPE [rouzrokh.pouria@mayo.edu]